timlindeberg/tlang/documentation/4_SignificantWhiteSpace.md

 In `tlang` tabs are used for indentation and spaces are used for alignment.
 This allows each programmer to choose an indentation width of their liking while still maintaining correct alignment.
 Since the rules are clear there can't be any conflict of whether spaces or tabs should be used.
-Tabs are used to declare a block and spaces have no syntactic meaning.
+Tabs are used to declare a block and spaces have no syntactic meaning (except sometimes to separate tokens).

 ```tlang
 Def F() =